 $648,000 over three years has been allocated to the Pastures and Livestock Productivity Project.
 Funding has been allocated from the Tasmanian Government's Sustainable Agri-Food Plan 2019-23, the Australian Government Department of Agriculture and Water Resources and the Tasmanian Institute of Agriculture.

 The Tasmanian Government committed $7 million in the 2018-19 State Budget to modernise Crown and TIA research farms and make them centres of excellence for practical research and demonstration.
-So far, the Government has allocated $5.75 million to upgrades at the Elliot, Forthside and Cressy Research Facilities, with additional co-contributions from the University of Tasmania.
+So far, the Government has allocated $5.75 million to upgrades at the Elliott, Forthside and Cressy Research Facilities, with additional co-contributions from the University of Tasmania.
 The Government’s plan for using Tasmania’s research farms to support RD&E is set out in the Plan for Tasmania’s Research Farm Capacity.

 Since 2017-18, the Tasmanian Government has committed $4.15 million for the Strategic Industry Partnerships Program (SIPP).
 This includes the 2021-22 State Budget announcement of a further $2 million to the SIPP.
 The SIPP supports regional communities and businesses by investing in peak industry bodies to drive growth and innovation across the Tasmanian agri-food sector.

 The SIPP provides funding for a diverse range of projects including industry RD&E.